 SEC.
-25. Field Offices of the Commission. - The Commission shall operate and maintain a Regional Immigration Office in each of the administrative regions including the National Capital Region.

-The Regional Immigration Offices of the Commission shall each be headed by a Regional Immigration Officer, all of whom shall be appointed by the Secretary upon the recommendation of the Commissioner.
+25 Field Offices of the Commission.- The Commission sh all operate and Maintain a Regional Immigration Office in each of the administrative regions including he National Capital Region. the Regional Immigration Offices of the Commission shall each be headed by a Regional Immigration Officer, all of whom shall be appointed by the Secretary upon the recommendation of the Commissioner.